albabar/Quizer/README.md

-#InoiceApp / Arve / Arve.io
-### A simple invoice sending solution for freelancers
+#Quizer
+### Online app for MCA test.
+Built with Ruby on Rails.
+This might be used by the teachers, coaching centers and any other educational instutions.

-This is under Development.
+Project is under Development.

 Technologies used:
 * Ruby 2.2